oJonasRtz/CSharp-Study/README.md

 `ref`
 - Works similarly to `out`
-- I'm not required to assign a value to the variable
+- I'm not required to assign a value to the variable in the function
 - It must be initialized before being used as a param